 Physical therapists are required to be licensed by the states in which they practice.
 Physical therapy provides excellent employment potential.
 The field continues to show growth in clinical responsibilities and in new areas of clinical practice.
-Some examples of settings where physical therapists are employed include: acute care hospitals, rehabilitation settings, private offices, sports medicine clinics, athletic teams, school systems, centers for the disabled, geriatric settings, home health care, industry, research centers, and universities.
+Some examples of settings where physical therapists are employed include: acute care hospitals, rehabilitation settings, private offices, sports medicine clinics, athletic teams, school systems, centers for persons with disabilities, geriatric settings, home health care, industry, research centers, and universities.
 The American Physical Therapy Association (APTA) offers a good look at the future of the profession.

 The Department of Physical Therapy offers students an integrated curriculum that features a variety of clinical rotations that are scheduled at intervals throughout the students’ three years of study in the program.
 Classroom preparation is closely followed by relevant clinical experiences across the domains of physical therapists’ practice.
 This allows students an opportunity to apply what was just presented in class.
 These clinical experiences are offered across the country (even internationally) and provide students with a chance to see the practice of physical therapy applied across state and regional boundaries, in a variety of settings.

 The GVSU Department of Physical Therapy features 15 full-time faculty members.
-A doctoral degree is held by 12 of those faculty members and 11 hold advanced clinical practice certifications.
+A doctoral degree is held by 13 of those faculty members and 11 hold advanced clinical practice certifications.
 The level of academic experience of our faculty, averaging over 17 years, complements the breadth of clinical expertise that this group offers its students.
 Every member of the faculty is still involved in some level of clinical practice.